HA-MC/HA-MC/README.md

 ### Hello!
 I'm [MC-HA](https://github.com/MC-HA) 👋

-I am a **future Computer Science PhD** with a solid foundation in **mathematics**, key certifications in **LLMs**, **AI Forecasting**, **Full Stack Development**, and experience in **Data Science**.
-My profile is a fusion of software engineering and research, with a focus on applying complex algorithms and developing across multiple platforms.
+I am a **future Computer Science PhD** with a strong background in **mathematics**, key certifications in **LLMs**, **AI Forecasting**, **Full Stack Development**, **Data Science**, and a specialization in **Blockchain and Quantitative Finance**.
+My profile is a fusion of software engineering, research, artificial intelligence, and a deep understanding of distributed systems and risk markets.

 I am currently deepening my knowledge in **LLM quantization**, **Zero-Knowledge Proofs (ZK proofs)** in blockchain, and perfecting my skills in **high-performance computing**.
-My goal is to contribute to scientific and technological advancement by applying academic theory to real-world challenges.
+My goal is to contribute to scientific and technological advancement by applying theory to real-world challenges, from information technology to decentralized finance.

 - 🎓 Actively seeking opportunities for a **PhD in Computer Science**.
-- 💡 Interested in research projects involving **AI, MLOps, Data Science, and Blockchain**.
+- 💡 Interested in research projects involving **AI, MLOps, Data Science, Blockchain, and Cryptography**.
 - 🌐 Versatile development skills on **Windows, Linux, and macOS**.
 - ✉️ If you want to collaborate or connect, feel free to **[contact me](mailto:your-email@example.com)**.